ljsinclair/featurebase-docs/docs/concepts/concept-ingest-eg-key-cardinality-low.md

 {% include /concepts/concept-eg-species-table-summary.md %}

-## Choosing a unique identifier with high cardinality data
+## Choosing the unique identifier

-By choosing the `Vertebrae` column as unique identifier for data results in low cardinality or one-to-many data in the `Species` column:
+By choosing the `Vertebrae` column as unique identifier for your data results in the `Species` column populated by low cardinality or one-to-many data:

 | Vertebrae | Species |
 |---|---|
 | yes | Manatee, Sea Horse, Koala |
 | no | Starfish |

-To be able to query the `Species` column, the individual animals must be in their own rows.

-The `SET` data type allows this to occur.
+Database normalization forms dictate that low cardinality data like that in the `yes` row is inserted into separate tables to avoid duplication.

+In this example,
+* the `STRINGSET` data type will be used to insert low-cardinality data into a single row
+* SELECT queries with

 ## CREATE TABLE statement